|Student Learning Outcomes -|

 - Piano Recital at the end of the quarter

 |Methods of Evaluation - |

-- Performance of assigned technical exercises and repertoire with correct notes, rhythms, hand position, and good tone.
+- Performance of assigned scales and repertoire with correct notes, rhythms, hand position, and articulation.

 |Representative Text(s) - |

 |Willard A. Palmer, Morton Manus, and Amanda Vick Lethco, The Complete Book of Scales, Chords, Arpeggios and Cadences, Alfred Music, 1994. |